hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 ## Acceptance Tests

-The vSphere provider's acceptance tests require the above provider configuration fields to be set using the documented environment variables.
+The VMware vSphere provider's acceptance tests require the above provider configuration fields to be set using the documented environment variables.

-In addition, the following environment variables are used in tests, and must be set to valid values for your vSphere environment:
+In addition, the following environment variables are used in tests, and must be set to valid values for your VMware vSphere environment:

- * VSPHERE\_CLUSTER
- * VSPHERE\_DATACENTER
- * VSPHERE\_DATASTORE
  * VSPHERE\_NETWORK\_GATEWAY
  * VSPHERE\_NETWORK\_IP\_ADDRESS
  * VSPHERE\_NETWORK\_LABEL
  * VSPHERE\_NETWORK\_LABEL\_DHCP
  * VSPHERE\_TEMPLATE

+The following environment variables depend on your vSphere environment:

+ * VSPHERE\_DATACENTER
+ * VSPHERE\_CLUSTER
+ * VSPHERE\_RESOURCE\_POOL
- * VSPHERE\_VM\_PASSWORD
+ * VSPHERE\_DATASTORE

 These are used to set and verify attributes on the `vsphere_virtual_machine` resource in tests.